 Specifically, here you indicate the FTE of:

-- Any employees who during the covered period or the alternative payroll covered period (a) were fired for cause, (b) voluntarily resigned, or (c) voluntarily requested and received a reduction of their hours.
+- Any employees who during the Covered Period were fired for cause, (b) voluntarily resigned, or (c) voluntarily requested and received a reduction of their hours.

 In all of these cases, include these FTEs on this line only if the position was not filled by a new employee.
 Any FTE reductions in these cases do not reduce the borrower’s loan forgiveness.